 Program overview

-The Bachelor of Arts in Art History at Queen's University is designed for second-degree candidates who are passionate about exploring the rich tapestry of art and its historical significance.
-This program offers a unique opportunity for students to delve into various art movements, cultural contexts, and critical theories that have shaped the visual arts.
-With a focus on developing analytical skills and a deep understanding of artistic practices, students will engage with a diverse range of artworks and their societal impacts.
-This program is ideal for those looking to enhance their academic credentials and pursue a career in the arts or related fields.
+The Bachelor of Arts in Art History at Queen's University is designed for second-degree candidates who wish to deepen their understanding of art and its historical context.
+This program offers a comprehensive exploration of various art movements, critical theories, and the cultural significance of art throughout history.
+It is ideal for those looking to enhance their academic credentials and pursue careers in fields related to art, culture, and education.

-The Bachelor of Arts in Art History is structured to provide a comprehensive education over a three-year period.
-The program is designed to accommodate the needs of second-degree students, allowing them to build upon their previous academic experiences.
+The Bachelor of Arts in Art History is structured to provide a robust educational experience over a three-year period.
+The program is designed to accommodate both full-time and part-time students, allowing for flexibility in course selection and scheduling.
 Key features of the program structure include:

-• Access to a wide range of resources and support services to enhance the learning experience.
+- Access to a variety of resources and support services to assist students in their academic journey.

 Featured Experiences

-• Co-op placements that provide hands-on experience in galleries, museums, and cultural institutions.
+- Co-op opportunities that allow students to gain hands-on experience in museums, galleries, and cultural institutions.

-• Access to workshops and seminars led by industry professionals and guest speakers.
+- Participation in workshops and seminars led by industry professionals and faculty experts.

 Career Options

-• Art Curator: Responsible for managing art collections, organizing exhibitions, and conducting research on artworks.
+- Art Curator: Responsible for managing art collections, organizing exhibitions, and educating the public about art.

-• Gallery Manager: Oversees the operations of art galleries, including exhibitions, marketing, and community engagement.
+- Gallery Manager: Oversees the operations of art galleries, including exhibition planning, marketing, and sales.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.